 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.

-Call Us Visit Our Contact Page- Vacating the Conviction: The court may set aside your conviction entirely.
+Call Us Visit Our Contact Page- Vacating the Conviction: The court may completely set aside your conviction, effectively nullifying the previous judgment.
+This can restore your legal status as if the conviction never occurred, which is crucial for employment, housing, and other civil rights.

 Key Takeaways